Notes on the Geography of Hungary: Pest of the Habsburgs

 Here it is, straight on.
 Completed in 1905, the design was by Ignac Alpar, originally a stone mason and later an assistant to Imre Steindl, designer of the Parliament.

 Alpar's background shows in these details on the bank.
-The reliefs are by Karoly Sennyei and show a range of wealth-producing activities.
+The reliefs are by Karoly Sennyei and show a range of grim but wealth-producing activities.

-By no means all local.
-This was a bank apparently with global interests.
+This was a bank apparently with global ambitions.

 On the western side of the square is this giant from 1898.
 Heathcote calls it a "magically monstrous creation."
 It was designed by the very prominent Miklos Ybl (1814-1891) and opened in 1905 as the city's stock and commodities exchange.
 After the Soviet takeover, the building became the Lenin Institute, then the home of MTV.
 (No, no, not that MTV.
 This would be Magyar TV.)
 Since then, there's been a scandal, with MTV selling the building in 2006 to a Canadian firm that hired Beyer Blinder Belle to produce a plan for adaptive reuse, only to find the new owner renting space back to MTV, which still needed a home.